valeriob01/Mersenne-gpu-computing-node/README.md

 This Makefile builds a complete Mersenne GPU Computing Node, it installs all the dependencies needed to run Mersenne GPU computing applications, then installs and compile the applications.

-- Utilities: NTP, tmux, lm-sensors
+- Base: NTP, tmux, lm-sensors, git, make, g++

-- Dependencies: libgmp-dev
+- Deps: libgmp-dev

 - ROCm: Radeon Open Compute driver